 Now you must be wondering that if there is so much of risk involved, then why you should even consider placing your orchids in the rain.
 Well, for the simple reason that rain water has manifold benefits on your orchids.
 The first and foremost being that it has the right pH of around 6.5, which is suitable for healthy orchid growth and blooming.

-The second compelling reason is that it contains Vitamin B12, which is produced by the microorganisms in air and on surfaces of plants as a metabolic by-product.
-As the rainwater comes down, it collects these by-products, which are rich in Nitrogen and Phosphorus (If you check out the structure of Vitamin B12, you will find several nitrogen atoms and a phosphate group in each molecule).
-So rainwater is the most readily absorbable form of fertilizer that you can provide for your orchids.
-In fact, I skip the fertilizing routine, whenever I allow my orchids to soak up in the rain.
+As the rainwater comes down, some of the nitrates are converted to metabolic by-products such as Vitamin B12 by bacteria in the air and on the surface of plants.
+This is rich in Nitrogen and Phosphorus (If you check out the structure of Vitamin B12, you will find several nitrogen atoms and a phosphate group in each molecule).
+Vitamin B12 cannot be absorbed by plants directly, so it is broken down by bacteria and fungi to form soluble nitrates and phosphates.
+These are then readily absorbed by the plants, resulting in the insrant greening effect on plants seen after rainy showers.
+I allow my orchids to soak up the rain.
 The results are simply amazing.
 They develop a lush green hue that is incomparably beautiful and healthy.